-- The student uniform has been designed to provide neat, comfortable, and professional attire that identifies the individual as a student from Francis Tuttle. - The student is responsible for purchasing two complete uniforms and a white lab coat/jacket.
-Three Francis Tuttle patches will be supplied to each student. - Students are advised to have uniforms purchased four weeks prior to the first day of the first clinical rotation. - The complete student uniform is not worn outside the clinical area except per instructor request and must comply with established criteria.
+- The student uniform has been designed to provide neat, comfortable, and professional attire that identifies the individual as a student from Francis Tuttle. - The school will provide one scrub top and pant for each student.
+Students are responsible for purchasing additional complete uniforms.
+Patches will be supplied to each student. - Students are advised to have uniforms purchased four weeks prior to the first day of the first clinical rotation. - The complete student uniform is not worn outside the clinical area except per instructor request and must comply with established criteria.

-- 1. Wrinkle-free, clean, properly fitting uniforms are required.
-Students need to wear the specified uniform (solid hunter green scrub top with solid hunter green or white slacks) and in a size that complements the student's personal body build.
+- 1. Uniform: Wrinkle-free, clean, properly fitting uniforms are required.
+Students need to wear the specified uniform (solid hunter green scrub top with solid hunter green scrub pants) and in a size that complements the student's personal body build.
 If a scrub dress or skirt is available to wear, it must be at least knee length and worn with full length hosiery.
-The student needs to look professional in appearance. - 2.
-Students may wear a plain white or black long or short sleeved t-shirt under their hunter green uniform top if desired. - 3.
-Clean, white or black professional shoes are required.
-Shoes must be leather/leather-like (not canvas), void of any colored markings, with clean laces.
-Clogs, slides, or half shoes are prohibited. - 4.
-The Francis Tuttle patch must be sewn (around the edge) onto the left sleeve, centered two (2) inches below the shoulder seam on uniform tops and lab coats. - 5.
-The official school ID badge is to be worn on the left side of the uniform top or on a lanyard at eye level. - 6.
-Solid neutral undergarments are required when wearing white pants. - 7.
-Clean, wrinkle-free laboratory coats/jackets may be worn with the uniform to the clinical unit.
-Laboratory coats/jackets may be any brand, but must be solid white, long sleeved, with snap or button closures.
-Ribbed cuffs are acceptable, and, collars are optional.
-Fleece, jersey, or knitted material is prohibited.
-Yellowing or graying laboratory coats/jackets are unacceptable. - 8.
-All students must demonstrate good personal hygiene. - 9.
-Hair should be clean, neat, and above (off) the collar.
-Extreme hair styles and/or nonnatural fad colors including sprayed coloring are not appropriate.
+The student needs to look professional in appearance. - Long-sleeved solid white or black undershirts are permitted. - No hoodies, jackets, lab coats, and coats should be worn in patient care areas. - No jeans or t-shirts are to be worn during clinical learning experiences.
+Professional appearance is expected according to the PN program's clinical dress code. - No perfume or cologne. - 2.
+Shoes: Close-toed shoes with a solid surface on the top and sides are required.
+Shoes must be leather/leather- like (not canvas - needs to be waterproof or wipeable), neutral colored.
+Clogs, slides, and half shoes are prohibited. - 3.
+School Patch: The Francis Tuttle patch must be sewn (around the edge) onto the left sleeve, centered two (2) inches below the shoulder seam on uniform tops. - 4.
+School ID Badge: The official school ID badge is to be worn on the left side of the uniform top or on a lanyard at eye level. - 5.
+Personal Hygiene: All students must demonstrate good personal hygiene. - 6.
+Hair: Hair should be clean, neat, and above (off) the collar.
+Extreme hair styles and/or non- natural fad colors including sprayed coloring are not permitted.
 If hair ties/bands or religious/cultural headwear is worn, they must be modest in style and similar to the color of the hair.
-Beards, mustaches, and side burn must be neat and well groomed. - 10.
-All tattoos must be covered while at the clinical site for any purpose. - 11.
-Jewelry - Plain wedding bandsonly - No necklaces or bracelets - Body jewelry to include, but not limited to, tongue, eyebrow, lip, or nose piercing, etc. must be removed or replaced with a clear spacer. - No more than one pair of stud earrings may be worn. - 12.
-Make-up in moderation; no perfume or cologne - 13.
-Fingernails must be clean, short in length, and well filed.
+Facial hair should be well-groomed and neatly trimmed and may not interfere with personal protective equipment (PPE).
+Facial hair consists of beards, mustaches, and side-burns. - 7.
+Tattoos: Tattoos should remain covered during clinical opportunities. - 8.
+Jewelry: - Plain wedding bandsonly - No necklaces or bracelets - Body jewelry to include, but not limited to, tongue rings, eyebrow, lip, nose or other facial piercing, etc. must be removed or replaced with a flesh colored plug. - No more than one pair of stud earrings may be worn. - Flesh colored plugs for gauged ears are permitted. - 9.
+Cosmetics: Make-up in moderation; - 10.
+Nails: Nails should be well-groomed, trimmed (less than 5/8 inches from base to tip), clean, short in length, and well filed.
+Artificial nails and colored nail polish of any kind are prohibited.
 Clear polish only that is not chipped, cracked, or peeling.
-No sculptured or artificial nails are allowed. - 14.
-Gum chewing is prohibited in and during any clinical experience. - 15.
-Students in clinical are required to have a watch with a second hand (or digital with seconds display), nametag, pen light, black pen, drug book, bandage scissors, stethoscope, and any other supplies needed for the clinical site. - 16.
+Nails should not interfere with job duties or performance. - 11.
+Gum chewing is prohibited in and during any clinical experience. - 12.
+Students in clinical are required to have a watch with a second hand (or digital with seconds display), nametag, pen light, black pen, drug book, bandage scissors, stethoscope, and any other supplies needed for the clinical site. - 13.
 Specific clinical areas may have uniform guidelines; and these guidelines supersede this policy.